Financial Planning for Caregivers

 Developing a Financial Plan

-For the security of the caregiver and the patient, long-term financial planning is very important for all parties involved.
-Planning ahead is essential.Long-term financial planning is very important for the security of the caregiver and the patient.
 If you wish to handle your loved one's finances, you must receive written authorization to do so.
 This authorization can be obtained through documents such as a power of attorney.
-When considering a financial plan, you may contact professional financial managers and/or medical lawyers who deal with financial planning for people facing chronic or progressive illnesses.
+When considering a financial plan, you may contact professional financial managers or medical lawyers who deal with financial planning for people facing chronic or progressive illnesses.
 You also may want to talk to a social worker and investigate other resources, such as those available on the Internet.
 Ask your loved one's doctor for a referral, or speak with a national association or support group to find reputable professionals in your region.

 Understanding Medical Coverage

-- If your loved one is insured, either through his or her employer or retirement policy, read all of the policies pertaining to chronic/progressive illnesses.
-If you are unsure about the language or terms, contact the personnel department or your financial planner.
+- If your loved one is insured, either through his or her employer or through a retirement policy, read all of the policy sections that pertain to chronic and progressive illnesses.
+If you are unsure about the language or terms, contact the personnel department or talk with your financial planner.

-- If your loved one is unemployed and does not have coverage, look for the highest level of affordable coverage.
+- If your loved one is unemployed and does not have coverage, look for health care plans with the highest level of coverage you can afford.

 - If your loved one is 65 or over, he or she qualifies for Medicare.
-This insurance can be supplemented with a "Medigap" policy available through a private insurer.
-Many states also have prescription assistance/reimbursement programs for low-income senior citizens.
+This insurance can be supplemented with a "Medigap" policy available through a private insurer to cover a portion of the health care costs not paid for by Medicare.
+Many states also have prescription assistance and reimbursement programs for low-income senior citizens.